 Ok, ok, so it’s actually called Marketplace Cinemas, but aka (affectionately known as) the $3 Movie Theater, where you can two tickets + popcorn / drinks / candy for under $10.
 And their movie selection is great—often screening titles that you probably just barely missed in the other theaters around town.

 If you’re like me, you like to take advantage of anything you can do outdoors while it’s warm, but not too warm, like a nice summer evening.
 If that’s the case, then you’ll enjoy lounging on a picnic blanket with your loved one and soaking in the nostalgia of one of your favorite movies.
 During the summer months, there are plenty of opportunities to see these movies at venues such as the Reynolda House Museum, Bailey Park, and local churches.

-- The Porch (excellent cantina menu.
-Try their zucchini quinoa burger!)
+The Porch (excellent Mexican.
+Try their zucchini veggie burger!)

 Winston-Salem is increasingly friendly to our furry, four-legged family members.
 And if you love taking them out on dates (because they’re the best judge of potential partners), we’ve got some great ideas!